openfisca/openfisca-doc/coding-the-legislation/25_vectorial_computing.md

 [`where`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.where.html) takes 3 arguments: a vector of boolean values (the “condition”), the value to set for this element in the vector if the condition is met, and the value to set otherwise.

-This `where` function is provided directly by Numpy.
-There are many other [Numpy functions](https://docs.scipy.org/doc/numpy/reference/routines.math.html#sums-products-differences) provided that can be useful.
+This `where` function is provided directly by NumPy.
+There are many other [NumPy functions](https://docs.scipy.org/doc/numpy/reference/routines.math.html#sums-products-differences) provided that can be useful.

 ### Multiples conditions